 How can higher education finance and administration leaders contribute to their institution’s social ambitions?

-This initiative stems from broader research RECODE and Simon Fraser University pioneered last year on the roles post-secondary institutions can play to enhance community well-being – including and beyond their primary mandates of teaching and research.
-This concept – known as social infrastructure – is described in their 2007 white paper, Maximizing the Capacities of Advanced Education Institutions to Build Social Infrastructure for Canadian Communities, which lists the capacities and assets of universities, colleges and polytechnic institutes that can be mobilized to meet community needs.
+This initiative stems from broader research RECODE and Simon Fraser University pioneered in 2017 on the roles post-secondary institutions can play to enhance community well-being – including and beyond their primary mandates of teaching and research.
+This concept – known as social infrastructure – is described in their white paper, Maximizing the Capacities of Advanced Education Institutions to Build Social Infrastructure for Canadian Communities, which lists the capacities and assets of universities, colleges and polytechnic institutes that can be mobilized to meet community needs.

 We are also collaborating on efforts to compile an inventory of practices and initiatives that illustrate social purpose finance and administration in action.
 This short paper “Social Purpose Administration Primer,” provides an at-a-glance overview and some examples.